Every City in the USA

 2019 429,606 July 1, 2019

-What's the median income in Minneapolis?
+What is the median household income in Minneapolis?

 Median household income is 4% above the U.S. median ($80,846 vs $77,719); 16.0% live in poverty — 3.5 points above the 12.5% U.S. rate.